 Becoming a tattoo artist requires a high level of skill.
 It takes far more than having a creative eye.
 The artist needs precision greater than many other disciplines because a messed-up tattoo can ruin a life.
 Usually, getting a tattoo begins with a lengthy consultation process where the artist and client discuss ideas, sketch a design, and make a stencil.
-The stencil is applied to the proper spot and guides the artist for the tattoo.
+The stencil is applied to the desired location and guides the artist for the tattoo.

 What Is Freehand Tattooing?